btdobbs/AI/Practice/00/README.md

 ## Practice Information

-* Submit practice as a pdf file via Moodle.
+* Submit practice as a pdf file via the institution's LMS.
 * The due dates for each practice are listed on the syllabus.
 * No late practice will be accepted without a starfish notice.
 * Your lowest practice grade will be dropped.